WELCOME TO THE NEW ART MARKET!

 SPREAD OUT YOUR PRICING

-With Superfine! focused on promoting an accessible and transparent art market, this is sometimes misconstrued as focusing on the very lowest end of the pricing spectrum.
+Superfine! unabashedly focuses on promoting an accessible and transparent art market, with price points friendly to newer collectors and a top end of $10,000 per work.
+This is sometimes misconstrued as focusing on the very lowest end of the pricing + art world spectrum.
 This is absolutely untrue - what we're actually doing is using our guidelines to promote a sort of equalization and correction of the art market, focused on what's actually selling, and creating sustainability based around that.
 Most major outlets and experts now agree that the vast majority of the art market's growth is happening in the under $10,000 range, while the middle end of the market dwindles, and we think that it's very important to adapt to that.
 That doesn't mean cheapening the art collecting experience, but being conscious of the shifts in the market is very important.
 We've created more compact and affordable booths at Superfine! so that galleries can focus on building collectors at all levels, versus holding out for a few "big fish" that justify an astronomical booth fee.
-Experience has shown us that, at least at our fair, exhibitors do best when they showcase an array of works at different price points, with a couple at the top end of our range ($6,000-10,000) the bulk between $1,000 and $6,000, and a good assortment of high-quality, original work under $1,000 to help encourage younger collectors.
+Experience has shown us that exhibitors do best when they showcase an array of works at different price points, with a couple at the top end of our range ($6,000-10,000) the bulk between $1,000 and $6,000, and a good assortment of high-quality, original work under $1,000 to help encourage younger collectors.
+Remember - each sale represents a new collector, not just a line on your balance sheet.

 BE READY FOR PAYMENT PLANS